biojava/biojava.github.io/wiki/BioJava:CookBook3:Stockholm.md

 } </java>

-### Some times you need to manage the input stream in a place other than where it was created
+### Some times you need to manage the parser in a place other than where it was created

 For example, you can create a StockholmFileParser somewhere in the code
 <java>